citrix-openstack/blogentries/Introduction_To_XenServer_Fuel_Plugin.md

 ### Introduction To XenServer Fuel Plugin

 As becoming part of the Big Tent, Mirantis Fuel has already made itself one of the leader installers for OpenStack and offers an pluggable architecture that enable you to add new capabilities to your environments.
-To take advantage of that, XenServer Fuel Plugin is aiming to deploy production-level OpenStack clusters rigidly and flexibly upon XenServer hosts.
+To take advantage of that, XenServer Fuel Plugin is aiming to enables use of the XenServer open source hypervisor (version 6.5.
+SP1) as a compute provider on Mirantis OpenStack, with commercial support options from Citrix.
 To be more specific we want to achieve the following major goals:

-* Customize Fuel UI
+* Customize user interface
-* Reconfigure default hypervisor type
+* Configure hypervisor type
-* Patch Nova plugins and XenAPI SDK
-* Forward Management/Storage traffic over HIMN
+* Apply patches
+* Reschedule control networks
-* Replace test images
+* Modify guest images

 In this blog post, we will have a close look of how XenServer Fuel plugin glues these things together.
 The outline will also be based on that.

-#### Customize Fuel UI
+#### Customize user interface

 One of the major characteristics that Mirantis really pride themselves is Fuel is highly GUI-based.
 Fuel UI is a single page application written in JavaScript.
 User can go through a wizard making choices from a variety of hypervisor, network or storage types and other extra OpenStack services, and then cover the specific settings of the environment in a list of categorized tabs.
 You can even drag and drop the network interfaces.
-Generally, in Fuel UI everything has been redesigned for visual concerns.
+Generally, in Fuel UI configuration has been redesigned for visual concerns.

 ![XenServer Fuel plugin wizzard](https://github.com/openstack/fuel-plugin-xenserver/blob/master/doc/source/_static/fmwizard00.png?raw=true)

-However, to get started, the first step, as shown in above picture, is to select an installable OpenStack release which can be defined like [openstack.yaml](https://github.com/openstack/fuel-web/blob/master/nailgun/nailgun/fixtures/openstack.yaml).
-We have to create our own version, then upload it to the suitable container hosted inside Fuel Master and finally let nailgun service load it into database.
-Here comes the code.
+Moreover, Mirantis Fuel even provides a control plane to let you customize the UI.
+As long as you follow the schema like [openstack.yaml](https://github.com/openstack/fuel-web/blob/master/nailgun/nailgun/fixtures/openstack.yaml), a brand new OpenStack release can be defined and exercised by Fuel.
+As shown in the above picture, we create our own release of OpenStack - "Liberty+Citrix XenServer on Ubuntu 14.04" - and upload it to Nailgun service, which contains all the business logic of the system.
+Interestingly, Mirantis seems to be also in fond of container technology and hosts most of major components inside the docker containers.
+Here comes the command.

-	dockerctl copy newrelease.yaml nailgun:/tmp/newrelease.yaml
+    dockerctl copy xs_release.yaml nailgun:/tmp/xs_release.yaml
-	dockerctl shell nailgun manage.py loaddata /tmp/newrelease.yaml
+    dockerctl shell nailgun manage.py loaddata /tmp/xs_release.yaml
     fuel rel --sync-deployment-tasks --dir /etc/puppet/

-Of course we cannot let users manually do that.
-So the process mentioned above is automated using [post_install.sh](https://github.com/openstack/fuel-plugin-xenserver/blob/master/post_install.sh) which will be exercised implicitly when installing XenServer Fuel plugin because its hard-coded name has been registered as a hook.
-Correspondingly, the release will be deleted with [uninstall.sh](https://github.com/openstack/fuel-plugin-xenserver/blob/master/uninstall.sh) when XenServer Fuel plugin is uninstalled.

-The reason we need to make our own release is because

-* First we need to customize the wizard as well as some other setting tabs in order to narrow down all options to only of those that fits in XenServer. e.g. Nova-network with FlatDHCP Manager and Cinder
-* Second we have to trigger some additional consequent processes which we will discuss in the following sections to complement the environment
-* Last but not the least we need to require user to provide the XenServer hosts' credential information in order to ssh into XenServer hosts to patch something.
-That is why we need to create our own region in setting tabs as below.
+The reason to have an own release is we need to filter out incompatible user options.
+For example, as XenServer is chosen to be the hypervisor of the cluster, vCenter should be disabled.
+Another example is since VXLAN support hasn't been implemented for XenAPI, so we can only let user select VLAN for network segmentation.

+Except a self-defined OpenStack release, Mirantis also provide another approach for Fuel plugin to customize user interface.
+Within environment_config.yaml we define a bunch of attributes which finally will be rendered as the form shown below.

 ![XenServer Fuel plugin credential tab](https://github.com/openstack/fuel-plugin-xenserver/blob/master/doc/source/_static/fmsetting00.png?raw=true)

+With this form, we can require user to provide the XenServer hosts' credential information in order to ssh into XenServer hosts to apply patches later on.

-if you are interested in how Nailgun manages the data gathered by Fuel UI and hand it over to another submodule called Astute for the further provisioning actions, you will like to read more details from [Fuel- OpenStack Wiki](https://wiki.openstack.org/wiki/Fuel)
+If you are interested in how Nailgun manages the data gathered by Fuel UI and hand it over to another submodule called Astute for the further provisioning actions, more details from [Fuel- OpenStack Wiki](https://wiki.openstack.org/wiki/Fuel) will be quite useful.

-#### Reconfigure default hypervisor type
+#### Configure hypervisor type

-For now XenServer hasn't been included in the Fuel's built-in hypervisor types which are qemu, kvm and vmware.
-In our solution we start with qemu and change to xen when everything is settled down.
-The approach to change hypervisor type is quite straightforward, just write below settings to `/etc/nova/nova-compute.conf` and restart Nova services.
+For now in Mirantis Fuel there are only three built-in hypervisor types which are qemu, kvm and vmware and XenServer hasn't been included.
+Our solution will get started with qemu and change it back to XenServer when all prerequisites have been settled down.
+Change hypervisor type is quite straightforward, just write below settings to `/etc/nova/nova-compute.conf` and restart Nova services.

     [DEFAULT]
     compute_driver=xenapi.XenAPIDriver